PRQL/prql-query/README.md

 Similarly for MS SQL Server and other databases.

-### Querying data from a database (using `pq`)

-For convenience, the `pq` tool comes with database connectivity built-in.
-We use the [`connector-x`](https://github.com/sfu-db/connector-x) Rust library to query your database.
-Please see the [connector-x documentation](https://sfu-db.github.io/connector-x/databases.html) for details on how to specify the connection strings for each supported database.

-Using the previous example, you could query this directly with

-    $ pq --database postgresql://username:password@host:port/database 'from my_schema.my_table | take 5'

 ### Environment Variables

 If you plan to work with the same database repeatedly, then specifying the details each time quickly becomes tedious. `pq` allows you to supply all command line arguments from environment variables with a `PQ_` prefix.
 So for example the same query from above could be achieved with: